cs127/ntcheck/README.md

 * 0: success: all specified files were successfully checked.
 * 1: error: at least one file could not be opened.
-* 2: error: at least one file was not a valid amiga module file.
+* 2: error: at least one file was not a valid Amiga module file.
 * 4: error: at least one file was malformed in some way.
 * 64: error: no files were specified on the command line.